Mad as a hatter: Historical significance

 Boston Corbett, who shot Abraham Lincoln's assassin John Wilkes Booth, spent his early life as a hat maker.
 It is believed that the effects of his early life job affected his decision-making for his future.
-He was considered "mad as a hatter" for going against orders when he had Booth cornered in a barn in Virginia, and shooting Booth instead of taking him alive.
-After investigation, Corbett was forgiven for his disobedience, but left the army and went back to hat making.
-After a few years, Corbett was even more mad than people had once thought, and he was thrown into an insane asylum.
+He was considered "mad as a hatter" for going against orders when his unit had Booth surrounded in a barn in Virginia, and Sergeant Corbett shot Booth instead of taking him alive.
+After investigation, Sergeant Corbett was forgiven for his disobedience, but left the Army and went back to hat making.
+After a few years, Corbett suffered further mental illness, and he was thrown into an insane asylum.
 Corbett managed to escape, and he was never seen again.

 Early uses

-In a section of the January–June 1829 issue of Blackwood's Edinburgh Magazine, headed Noctes Ambrocianæ.
-No. XL1V, there is a conversation between a group of fictional characters:
+In a section of Volume 25 of Blackwood's Edinburgh Magazine, headed Noctes Ambrocianæ.
+No. XLIV, there is a conversation between a group of fictional characters:

 NORTH: Many years – I was Sultan of Bello for a long period, until dethroned by an act of the grossest injustice; but I intend to expose the traitorous conspirators to the indignation of an outraged world.

 TICKLER (aside to SHEPHERD.): He's raving.